bufferings/docker-access-host/README.md

 # Run.
 You should be able to see nginx result & hosts file
 docker run --rm docker-access-host:demo

-# It only has host.docker.internal only if the host is Linux
+# It has host.docker.internal only when the host is Linux
 ```